ChawDoe/TSP-Python3-GA-SA/README.md

 # TSP-Python3-GA-SA
-The simplest implementation of Genetic Algorithm and Simulated Annealing Algorithm with TSP problem in Python3.
+The simplest implementation of Genetic Algorithm and Simulated Annealing Algorithm with Traveling Salesman Problem in Python3.
 Feel free to ask anything!

 ## requirments